abiosoft/caddyserver.com/content/blog/caddy-0_9-released.md

 type: post
 ---

 Wow, where to begin.
 Caddy 0.9 is the biggest update yet.
 We completely overhauled the core design and TLS features, renovated addons into a new plugin model, added experimental QUIC support, fixed bugs, upgraded the Caddyfile, and made a significant number of other improvements and changes.
 I'll try to cover them all in this post and talk about what's coming next and in the future.
-Sorry (not sorry) for the long post.
+Sorry (not sorry) for the long post!

+For those finding Caddy for the first time: Caddy is an easy-to-use HTTP/2 web server that uses HTTPS&mdash;not HTTP&mdash;by default.
+With this release, we're bringing that TLS magic to more than just HTTP.
+We're also the first to usher in QUIC support.

 We consider this release stable, but as always, stay tuned for patch releases in the future and be sure to stay up-to-date.
 [Download Caddy 0.9 now.](/download)